fightforthefuture/votebot-forms/README.md

 - If an environment variable `VOTEBOT_API_KEY` is set, we will require all POSTs to registration endpoints /pdf and /ovr to include it in an HTTP Basic Auth header.

 ## Deployment
-- run on Heroku under uwsgi w/ gevent
+- runs on Heroku under uwsgi w/ gevent
 - use included compiled pdftk 2.02 binaries with `heroku config:set LD_LIBRARY_PATH=/app/.heroku/vendor/lib:/app/vendor/pdftk/lib`
   `heroku config:set PATH=/app/.heroku/python/bin:/usr/local/bin:/usr/bin:/bin:/app/vendor/pdftk/bin`
+- alternately, write a Dockerfile for your favorite cloud host (and send us a pull-request?)